hdresearch/create/README.md

 Then, to get started hacking, just run `npm run dev`.
 To run this repo in production, you can run `npm run build && npm run start`.

+In development, your app is available at `http://localhost:5173`, talking to the server at `http://localhost:3040`.
+By default, in production your app is available at `http://localhost`.

 ### `agent`

 This folder includes the configuration for your agent, which is powered by your LLM.
 Your LLM has its own system and agent prompt.
 Both are configurable here.